passy/scdl/README.rst

 Download songs from SoundCloud to your phone.
 Enjoy all your favorite songs offline.
 No more laggy streams or exceeding your data plan.
-Just "share" your song from the SoundCloud app and start the download from your wifi at home.
+Just "share" your song from the SoundCloud app and start the download from your WiFi at home.

 FAQ: